jschneier/django-storages/README.rst

 Documentation
 =============
-The original documentation for django-storages is located at http://django-storages.readthedocs.org/.
+The documentation for this fork lives at http://django-storages-redux.readthedocs.org/, the `django-storages` being already taken by the original fork.
-Stay tuned for forthcoming documentation updates.

 Contributing
 ============